PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

    :align: center

 There you go!
 Beautiful!
-Now, just like farms inside, you need to specify what the fields will build (“q”).
-On the first, I’ve set strawberries for every season (don’t forget to cycle through the seasons using “a”, “b”, “c”, “d”).
-When I tried to select strawberries on the second field they were red, suggesting to me we won’t have enough seeds that this isn’t the season for planting those items (thanks commenter Ookpik!
-See comments for more info).
-So instead, I selected some other random plant.
+Now, just like farms inside, you need to specify what the fields will build (:kbd:`q`).
+On the first, I’ve set strawberries for every season (don’t forget to cycle through the seasons using :kbd:`a`, :kbd:`b` :kbd:`c`, :kbd:`d`).
+When I tried to select strawberries on the second field they were red, suggesting to me we won’t have enough seeds that this isn’t the season for planting those items So instead, I selected some other random plant.
 Not sure we’ve got seeds for those, but we’ll find out all about that later!
 And later on you can come back and fix up some better planting instructions.
-Oh, don’t select  “Seas Fert” or “Fertilize”.
+Oh, don’t select :guilabel:`Seas Fert` or :guilabel:`Fertilize`.
 We don’t have any fertilizer yet.

 While I remember things, lets take a moment to build a wall along the top edge above our outside farm.
 We don’t want any goblins walking up to the edge of the cliff, looking down, and shooting up our farmers with their crossbows!
-So go up a level, using good-old “shift”+”<” and plan out your wall.
+So go up a level, using good-old :kbd:`<` and plan out your wall.
 Here I’ve built a wall (after stripping trees, which should once and for all block off any possible approach to my farm.